Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 - How to perform field-level [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)-based data encryption at-the-source for security but governance controls for those authorized

 ### What You’ll Need
-To participate in the virtual hands-on lab, attendees need the following:
+To complete this Quickstart, attendees need the following:

 - A [Snowflake Enterprise Account on your preferred AWS region](https://signup.snowflake.com/) with **ACCOUNTADMIN** access or setup assistance
 - Be able to download a SQL and a Zip file